jsreport/docs/docs/dotnet-local.md

 Make sure you add this to the right position of `Dockerfile`.
 Visual Studio usually generates docker file with multiple sections and this should be part of the `Base` image at the top.

+See the working example with jsreport, docker, asp.net core and azure web app [here](https://github.com/jsreport/jsreport-dotnet-example-docker).

 ## Azure Web Apps
 jsreport uses [headless chrome](https://github.com/GoogleChrome/puppeteer) to print pdf.
 Unfortunately Azure Web Apps running on windows are very restrictive and doesn't allow running  [headless chrome](https://github.com/GoogleChrome/puppeteer) process.
 In the other words `jsreport.Local` won't be able to print pdf in Azure Web Apps running on windows.